dan-gaskin/lamda-power-tuner-python-counter/README.md

 Make auth is run to login to AWS.
 Please update Makefile with appropriate credentials

 `make app`
-Make app is used to deploy the python lambda that we will be testing with the AWS Lambda Power Tuner app
+Make app is used to deploy the python lambda that we will be testing with the AWS Lambda Power Tuner app.
+This is deployed using the serverless framework

 `make config`
 Make config creates the config file used by AWS Lambda Power Tuner.
 The output can be found at `./cicd/scipts/execution-input.json`

 `make powertuner`